sophon-org/sophon-account-sso/README.md

 });
 ```

-With this setup, the Sophon wallet will appear in the wallet selection UI provided by RainbowKit.
+With this setup, the Sophon Account will appear in the wallet selection UI provided by RainbowKit.

 ## Technical Details

 ### EIP-1193 Compliance

-The Sophon wallet implements the Ethereum Provider JavaScript API ([EIP-1193](https://eips.ethereum.org/EIPS/eip-1193)), which defines a standard interface for Ethereum providers.
+The Sophon Account implements the Ethereum Provider JavaScript API ([EIP-1193](https://eips.ethereum.org/EIPS/eip-1193)), which defines a standard interface for Ethereum providers.
 This ensures compatibility with existing tools and libraries in the Ethereum ecosystem.

 ### EIP-6963 Implementation

 The `@sophon-labs/account-eip6963` package implements the Multi Injected Provider Discovery [specification](https://eips.ethereum.org/EIPS/eip-6963), which:

-1. Announces the Sophon wallet provider through window events
+1. Announces the Sophon Account provider through window events
 2. Provides wallet metadata (name, icon, RDNS identifier)
 3. Returns a compliant EIP-1193 provider interface
 4. Responds to provider discovery requests